 - The Porthole – greasy spoon joint.
 Great outdoor deck/drinks

-- Saltwater Grille – also located in South Portland, includes a great view of Portland.
+- Saltwater Grille – located in South Portland, includes a great view of Portland and not as busy as across the bridge.

 - Street and Co – upscale restaurant in Portland, featuring seafood like scallops in Pernod with cream, a while fish, and more.